 Tailings and any associated water must be responsibly managed.
 Responsible management includes the prevention of impacts to human health and safety, the environment, and infrastructure.
-Tailings are managed in engineered facilities that are planned, designed, constructed, operated, closed and maintained in the long-term post-closure period (i.e., throughout the facility life cycle) in a manner consistent with the need for responsible management.
-Responsible management is defined by comprehensive assessments of the risks associated with a tailings facility, both physical and chemical, that evaluate the potential health, safety, environmental, societal, business, economic and regulatory impacts, and the implementation of appropriate controls to effectively manage those risks.

-Reference to a tailings management system does not imply the need for separate documentation specific to a management system for tailings.
+Tailings are managed in engineered facilities that are planned, designed, constructed, operated, closed and maintained in the long-term post-closure period (i.e., throughout the facility life cycle) in a manner consistent with the need Reference to a tailings management system does not imply the need for separate documentation specific to a management system for tailings.
 The tailings management system can be incorporated into broader site management systems.
 It is up to the Owner to decide how best to organize and integrate relevant information.